drsNdamah/Healthcare-EIS-PowerBi/README.md

 - **detailed granular level page**.
 The summary page will feature visuals like the total waiting list for the current month, a comparison with the previous year, and various average waiting list trends.
 Special attention will be given to specialties, including both average and median metrics to address outliers.
 Essential filters for month, case type, and specialty will be incorporated.
 The detailed page is designed for in-depth data exploration, focusing on advanced visualization features for an improved user experience.
 This blueprint guides the direction for dashboard development, setting the stage for the next phase of actually designing the dashboard.
 #### **5. Dashboard Layout and Design**
 In the design phase, the focus shifts to building the charts outlined in the data visualization blueprint.
 Before starting the design process, it's recommended to enable two options in the view tab: grid lines and snap to grid, aiding in better alignment of objects. **_The top-left section requires two numbers_**, showcasing the current month wait list versus the same month of the previous year.
-Utilizing DAX, a measure named "latest month wait list" is created to dynamically display the current month's wait list. **Note:  I added + 0 to the calculation so that if the 'Archive_Date' filter is set to a date value outside of the range, it will simple return 0**.
+Utilizing DAX, a measure named "latest month wait list" is created to dynamically display the current month's wait list.
 See DAX code below:

 ![current and previous year to date](https://github.com/drsNdamah/About-Me/assets/111310572/6fc2507a-5af6-4e2b-a25c-4d5e370ffb19)

 ```
-Latest Month Wait List = CALCULATE(SUM(All_Data[Total]), All_Data[Archive_Date] = MAX(All_Data[Archive_Date]))+0
+Latest Month Wait List = CALCULATE(SUM(All_Data[Total]), All_Data[Archive_Date] = MAX(All_Data[Archive_Date]))

 ```